karmab/kcli/docs/index.md

 ##### Scaling down

-If the number of running pods for a given worker node goes below a minimum value, the node will be removed.
+If the number of running pods for a given worker node goes below a minimum value, the cluster will be scaled down by one worker.

 The minimum is configured as an env variable AUTOSCALE_MINIMUM provided during the deployment of the controller, which defaults to 2